sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 image

-Next, let's look at a nonelastic pendulum.
+Next, let's look at a non-elastic pendulum.

 image